Magdalenian

+Magdalenian peoples produced a wide variety of art, including figurines and cave paintings.
+Evidence has been found suggesting that Magdalenian peoples regularly engaged in (probably ritualistic) cannibalism along with producing skull cups.

+Genetic studies indicate that the Magdalenian peoples were descended mainly from earlier Western European Cro-Magnon groups like the Gravettians present in Western Europe over 30,000 years ago before the Last Glacial Maximum (LGM), who had retreated to southwestern Europe during the LGM.
+Madgalenian peoples were largely replaced peoples belonging to the Epigravettian-associated Western Hunter Gatherer (WHG) genetic cluster at the end of the Pleistocene, though in the Iberian Peninsula early Holocene hunter-gatherers retained significant Madgalenian-related ancesty.

 Period biology

-The Magdalenian epoch is represented by numerous sites, whose contents show progress in arts and culture.
+The Magdalenian is represented by numerous sites, whose contents show progress in arts and culture.
 It was characterized by a cold and dry climate, humans in association with the reindeer, and the extinction of the mammoth.
-The use of bone and ivory as implements, begun in the preceding Solutrean epoch, increased, making the period essentially a bone period.
+The use of bone and ivory as implements, begun in the preceding Solutrean, increased, making the period essentially a bone period.
 Bone instruments are quite varied: spear-points, harpoon-heads, borers, hooks and needles.

-The fauna of the Magdalenian epoch seems to have included tigers and other tropical species along with reindeer, arctic foxes, arctic hares, and other polar creatures.
+The fauna of the Magdalenian seems to have included cave lions, reindeer, arctic foxes, arctic hares, and other cold weather specialists.
 Magdalenian humans appear to have been of short stature, dolichocephalic, with a low retreating forehead and prominent brow ridges.